 On every beginner’s mind is one question – are we there yet?

-Obviously, I want every single person on this earth to care about their skin.
-So seeing beginners take the first steps to a routine is exhilarating – I am so dang excited for them!
+I truly want every single person on this earth to care about and be excited about their skin.
+So seeing beginners take the first steps to a routine is exhilarating – I am so dang happy for them!
 But I can’t help but worry about the first few days and weeks.

 When you’re excited to start your skin care journey, you’ve bought all the products, you’ve followed the tutorials, and you’re tucked up in bed, it’s hard not to let your mind get away from you and dream of the glowing, smooth skin that awaits you.
 But then your hopes are dashed when, come morning, your skin looks… the same.
 Or maybe even worse (in cases like purging).
 What gives?